This is part of a series on Asher’s Writing

 The pink kazoo blared out a matrimonial tune at the command of the boy.
 Rolly and Polly began to also ceremoniously march down the aisle.
 The gathered audience looked on in tranquil awe and expectation.
 Now Toddy was trying not to cry, “I always get so emotional at these things,” he observed as he wiped a small tear from his eye with his cloth body.

 Polly looked at Rolly and smiled as she watched the different colors light up his eyes.
 Rolly smiled back admiring the bow over her head.
 They had come together in a box with a book about two little rabbits.
 One rabbit was the Prince Rabbit.
 He was very lonely so his parents threw a surprise masquerade ball for him and invited all the court families and then some.
 There was one rabbit who wanted nothing more than to meet the Prince Rabbit, but she was not of courtly blood.
 So she put on a wedding gown, feathered some wings, put on a white mask, and snuck out of her house.
-Meanwhile at the party the Prince Rabbit was tiring of the boring things the boring court kids talked about: carrot seeds, the latest jumping technique, and their prized tadpole collections.
+Meanwhile, at the party, the Prince Rabbit was tired of the boring things the boring court kids talked about: carrot seeds, the latest jumping technique, and their prized tadpole collections.
 Then this beautiful angel walked in, skipping her announcement.
 She looked so scared, so beautiful, so alive.
-The Prince Rabbit instantly knew it was time to play his favor game.
+The Prince Rabbit instantly knew it was time to play his favorite game.
 He had everyone take a piece of cake to see if they found the ring.
 The hopeful rabbit placed a paw over her piece of cake and wished and wished with all her heart and soul that she’d get the ring.
 She had never wished for anything so hard in her life, and her heart opened up and glowed.
 Carefully she took a bite and felt something hard.
-For the rest of the night the Prince Rabbit courted her and was delighted.
+For the rest of the night, the Prince Rabbit courted her and was delighted.
 She talked about the sky, the landscape, and she didn’t have a tadpole collection!
-Finally he lifted off her mask.
+Finally, he lifted off her mask.